sishtiaq/RSE16/writeup.md

 support, boundaries, praise, labels, deeds-not-doers, Maslow.
 Part of the purpose of a course like this (you find out, it's never said to you explicitly) is to think about *yourself*, not about your teen.
-So I had been thinking about what my resilience was like?
+So I had been thinking about what my resilience was like.
+Was I resilient?
 Was I happy?

 It was a short jump from there to, while proposing F#+Z3 as a workshop to RSE16 (got rejected, boohoo, I wasn't happy, you can see what you